TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ## Building locally
 Run the following Gradle commands:
 1. To build the library `gradle kmp-grpc-core:publishToMavenLocal`
-2. To build the plugin `gradle plugin:publishToMavenLocal`
+2. To build the plugin `gradle kmp-grpc-plugin:publishToMavenLocal`

 ## Contributing
 Feel free to implement improvements, bug fixes and features and create a pull request.